Tax aspects of your home

 Various rules allow periods of temporary absence to be disregarded.

 - You may elect which house is to be your main residence (i.e. exempt for capital gains tax) within two years of acquiring the additional residence.
 Otherwise the question must be decided on the facts at the time of disposal.
 Once made, the election can be varied at will.

-- So long as a house has at some time been your main residence for capital gains tax, the last 18 months of ownership are counted as owner-occupied.
-This period will reduce to nine months in 2020.
+- So long as a house has at some time been your main residence for capital gains tax, the last nine months of ownership are counted as owner-occupied.

 - It may be beneficial for a married couple to own the non-exempt residence jointly as each will be entitled to the annual capital gains tax exemption.

 - If you use part of your home exclusively for business, interest on the relevant portion of the borrowing will be allowed as a business expense.

 - In these circumstances, a similar proportion of the exemption from capital gains tax will be lost for the period it was used exclusively for business.
 However, if you use no rooms exclusively for business purposes, the full exemption is usually preserved.